-&lt;sup>3 See note 1 at [166 -169].
+5 See note 3 at [166 -169].

 [167] We mentioned at the outset of this judgment, and we reiterate, that one of the central objectives of the Act is to provide for "a more responsive regulatory regime in relation to lawyers and conveyancers".